balajib26/PASE/README.md

 the additional cuda libraries required by cupy.

 ### TODO
-- The `qrnn` module present in this code is same as the one used in the self-supervised training.
-Try to import the qrnn from the main directory instead of copying the same to the current directory and using it.
 - Many workers use the same architecture (except the hparams change) and the code is copied multiple times on every worker.
 Alternatively, we could define a base class and inherit it in those worker classes.